Jimmy Lai: Publication challenges

 Lai's publications remained banned in China since their inception.
 The ban originated from Lai's 1994 newspaper column, where he told Premier of the PRC Li Peng, seen as a driving force behind the Tiananmen Square crackdown, to "drop dead".
 He also called the Chinese Communist Party "a monopoly that charges a premium for lousy service".
-China's government retaliated against Lai by starting a shut-down of Giordano shops, prompting him to sell out of the company to save it.
+China's government retaliated against Lai by starting a shutdown of Giordano shops, prompting him to sell out of the company to save it.
 In addition to having his publications banned in China, businesses had distanced themselves from placing advertisements in Apple Daily to avoid retaliation from the Chinese government.

 Lai had frequently faced hostility from the many Beijing-backed tycoons, including attempts to force supplier boycotts of his companies.
 Major Hong Kong property developers and top companies advertised only in competing publications not owned by Lai.
 He also faced a lengthy battle to list on the Hong Kong Stock Exchange, which Lai sidestepped through a reverse takeover.
 He managed to list the company in 1999 by acquiring Paramount Publishing Group in October of that year.